OpenSprinkler/OSBeeWiFi-Firmware/README.md

 https://github.com/plerup/makeEspArduino

 Follow the instructions to install ESP8266 core files.
-Then download and copy the Blynk, and SSD1306libraries to the 'libraries' subfolder in your home folder's Arduino directory.
+Then download or git clone the libraries listed above to the 'libraries' subfolder in your home folder's Arduino directory.
 The OSBeeWiFi source files has an example Makefile which you can modify to match your specific ESP8266 path.

 To compile the code, simply run 'make' in the OSBeeWiFi folder to compile the programs.
 The compiled firmware (named osbeeArduino.cpp.bin) by default exists in a temporary folder.